JamalColaire/Caesarean-Cipher/README.md

 # Caesarean Cipher
-A program that **processes input through an I/O filter**, to then generate customized output using filter programming.
+A program that **processes input using a I/O filter**, to then generate customized output using filter programming.